-We combine the following pieces of proofs for each step of the transformations. - Derivations for NNF - Derivations for substitutions that remove $\Rightarrow$ , $\oplus$ , and $\Leftrightarrow$ - $\blacktriangleright$ Derivations for substitutions that flatten $\wedge$ and $\vee$ - Derivations for substitutions that apply distributivity Therefore, we have the derivations.
+We combine the following pieces of proofs for each step of the transformations. - Derivations for NNF - ▶ Derivations for substitutions that remove \Rightarrow , \oplus , and \Leftrightarrow - lacktriangle Derivations for substitutions that flatten \wedge and \vee - Derivations for substitutions that apply distributivity Therefore, we have the derivations.

-Conjunctive normal form(CNF) more notation

-- A unit clause contains only one literal.

-- A binary clause contains two literals.

-- A ternary clause contains three literals.

-- $\blacktriangleright$ We extend the definition of clauses to the empty set of literals.
-Say, $\perp$ is the empty clause.

-For a clause C and a literal $\ell$ , we may write $\ell \cup C$ or $\ell \vee C$ to denote $\{\ell\} \cup C$ .

-Example 7.4

-- $(p \land q \land \neg r)$ has three unit clauses

-- $(p \lor \neg q \lor \neg s) \land (p \lor q) \land \neg r$ has a ternary, a binary, and a unit clause

-Exercise 7.2

-- a.
-Give a linear time algorithm to prove validity of a CNF formula

-- b.
+Conjunctive normal form(CNF) more notation - A unit clause contains only one literal. - ► A binary clause contains two literals. - ► A ternary clause contains three literals. - lacktriangle We extend the definition of clauses to the empty set of literals.
+Say, ot is the empty clause.
+For a clause C and a literal l , we may write $\ell \cup C$ or $\ell \lor C$ to denote $\{\ell\} \cup C$.
+Example 7.4 - $ightharpoonup (p \land q \land \neg r)$ has three unit clauses - $ightharpoonup (p \lor \neg q \lor \neg s) \land (p \lor q) \land \neg r$ has a ternary, a binary, and a unit clause Exercise 7.2 - a.
+Give a linear time algorithm to prove validity of a CNF formula - b.
 What is the interpretation of the empty set of clauses?

-Topic 7.2

-Tseitin encoding
+Topic 7.2 Tseitin encoding

 CNF is desirable

 - Fewer connectives

-- Simple structure
+- ► Simple structure

 - Many problems naturally encode into CNF.

 We will see this in couple of lectures.